collectd/collectd/CONTRIBUTING.md

     [stack trace](https://collectd.org/wiki/index.php/Core_file).

 Please monitor your issue for a couple of days and reply to questions.
-To keep the project manageable have to do some housekeeping, meaning we will close issues that have become stale.
+To keep the project manageable, we have to do some housekeeping; meaning we will close issues that have become stale.

 ## Code contributions